microsoft/pxt-react-extension-template/README.md

 ```

 ## Supported targets

+Update the list of targets supported by this extension.

+* for PXT/microbit
+* for PXT/adafruit
+* for PXT/maker
 * for PXT/arcade
+* for PXT/codal

 (The metadata above is needed for package search, update it with the targets you support)